 - use of 'walk-through' videos in the bid submission to demonstrate the final product for various users;

 - a proactive approach to security which anticipates and protects the building occupants, structure, and continuity of operations;

 - adoption of a multi-disciplinary, collaborative, creative approach and methodology which delivers energy efficient, sustainable designs; and

 - a PPP-driven helpdesk system which allows the contractual elements to be monitored and captured easily.

-Construction on all the developments began in early 2016 and will continue throughout 2017.
+Construction on all the developments began in early 2016 and reached completion in 2018.